 Yes.
 Relationship work often focuses on helping you gain clarity, set boundaries, and understand your attachment patterns—regardless of whether your partner changes.

-How long should I try before deciding to leave a relationship?
+How long should I try before deciding on ending a relationship?

 There’s no universal timeline.
 What matters most is whether unhealthy patterns are repeating over time and whether meaningful effort and accountability are present on both sides.